 Latest Little Einstein Cakes

-- Coolest Little Einsteins Rocket CakeFor my little girl’s 3rd birthday all she wanted was a Little Einsteins Rocket Cake.
-She had talked about it … Read more
+- Coolest Little Einsteins Rocket CakeFor my son’s 3rd birthday cake, he wanted Rocket from the Little Einsteins.
+I used 2 cake mixes to make … Read more

 I made this Little Einstein cake for my daughter Zoe.
 She loves Rocket.
 I used nine cakes to get the shape I wanted.
 I froze cake and carved Rocket out, then covered in buttercream.
 I then covered cake in fondant.
 I used Fondant to make windows, lights and used Rice Crispy Treats to make engines which I then covered in fondant.